tiffanyycheng99/VBA-challenge/README.md

 # VBA-challenge
-02 - VBA Homework - The VBA of Wall Street
+02 - VBA Homework - The VBA of Wall Street | Author: Tiffany Cheng | UCI Data Analytics Bootcamp

 Please find screenshots of each year result of Multi Year Stock Data in the Screenshots folder.